 More choices.
 As mandates become more popular in other areas of life, a legit vax card could be your ticket to things like dining indoors, seeing a concert, and traveling.
 That might not boost your budget, but it can help the economy.
 Because consumer spending is a major driver of economic growth.

-The delta wave that's been particularly devastating to the unvaccinated population has been a big speed bump on the road to recovery.
-Hospitalizations are up, hiring has slowed, and people are easing up on spending.
 If more people get vaccinated, variants are expected to be less harmful.
 Which should bring us closer to post-pandemic life, where people can send their kids back to school without fear and safely get back to in-person work and play.
 Aka earning money and fueling the economy.

 Whether or not you get vaxxed, your choice could mean big consequences for your health, your wallet, and the economy at large.
 Be sure you know the facts before you make a final decision.